TVISTAURI6538/TVIS-Pi-0neers/README.md

 #### Sensor
 #### Sensor
 # Our Team
+Ruba Darshan Ashok Kumar aspires to become a Robotic engineer.
+He has a good team-leading spirit.
+He participated in national
 # Our Approach
 We first tried approaching the open challenge by making a simple maze solver with three ultrasonic sensors.
 However, we quickly realized that the algorithm involved too much static and backward motion.